May 16, 2022

 1. Moreover, Gould argues, if we hit the rewind button, returning to an earlier point in earth’s history, life would likely evolve in an altogether different way than it did the first time.
 Given all the purely accidental and opportunistic developments that shape the process of natural selection, there was nothing predestined about the emergence of, say, birds or mammals, let alone of Homo sapiens.
 And the resulting human-free history would then seem just as inevitable to a hypothetical observer as this pathway does to us.
 (For more, see this article or this one or this interview with Gould.)

 2. Frederick Engels put it this way: All the talk of a “struggle for existence is simply a transference from society to living nature of Hobbes’s doctrine of bellum omnium contra omnes [a war of all against all] and of the bourgeois-economic doctrine of competition together with Malthus’s theory of population.
 When this conjurer’s trick has been performed…the same theories are transferred back again from organic nature into history and it is now claimed that their validity as eternal laws of human society has been proved” (quoted in R. C. Lewontin et al., Not in Our Genes [Pantheon, 1984], p.
 309).
 This same point has been made by many social scientists, including Marshall Sahlins, Ashley Montagu, Eliot Aronson, Richard Hofstadter, and, most recently, Frans de Waal.
-I discuss the myth of competition’s inevitability in chapter 2 of No Contest: The Case Against Competition (Houghton Mifflin, 1986/1992).
+I discussed the myth of competition’s inevitability in chapter 2 of No Contest: The Case Against Competition (Houghton Mifflin, 1986/1992).

 3. Obviously, some people — albeit, importantly, a minority — approve of criminalizing abortion and forcing women to carry an unwanted pregnancy to term.
 Likewise, some people are untroubled by what is happening to our democracy because they frankly prefer a strongman in power who is unencumbered by an independent judiciary or a free press; they seem to believe that, “if democracy threatens white Christian patriarchal rule, then democracy has got to go.”
 Tens of millions of Republicans now openly embrace authoritarianism, approve of the January 6 mob attack on the Capitol, endorse violence against those who disagree with them, and said they wanted Trump to stay in power even if he lost the election.
 For the rest of us, the fact that such sentiments have metastasized from fringe corners to become widely accepted in 21st-century America is further proof that the passage of time doesn’t imply progress.